Spider-Man: Homecoming: Cast

-A self-described genius, billionaire, playboy, philanthropist, and an Avenger with electromechanical suits of armor of his own invention who is Parker's mentor and the creator of the U.S. Department of Damage Control.
-Sony Pictures Motion Picture Group chairman Tom Rothman noted that, beyond the commercial advantage of featuring Downey in the film, the inclusion of Stark was important due to the relationship established between him and Parker in Captain America: Civil War.
-Watts noted that after Stark's actions in Civil War, introducing Parker to life as an Avenger, there are "a lot of repercussions to that.
+A self-described genius, billionaire, playboy, philanthropist, and an Avenger with electromechanical suits of armor of his own invention who is Peter's mentor and the creator of the U.S. Department of Damage Control.
+Sony Pictures Motion Picture Group chairman Tom Rothman noted that, beyond the commercial advantage of featuring Downey in the film, the inclusion of Stark was important due to the relationship established between him and Peter in Captain America: Civil War.
+Watts noted that after Stark's actions in Civil War, introducing Peter to life as an Avenger, there are "a lot of repercussions to that.
 Is it a first step towards Tony as some sort of mentor figure?
 Is he comfortable with that?"
-Co-writer Jonathan Goldstein compared Stark to Ethan Hawke's father character in Boyhood (2014).
+Co-writer Jonathan Goldstein compared Stark to Ethan Hawke's father character in the film Boyhood (2014).

 Additionally, Kerry Condon and Chris Evans reprise their roles as F.R.I.D.A.Y. and Steve Rogers / Captain America from previous MCU films, respectively.
-Rogers appears in public service announcements played at Parker's school.
-Garcelle Beauvais portrays Doris Toomes, Adrian's wife and Liz's mother, and Jennifer Connelly provides the voice of Karen, the A.I. in Parker's suit.
+Rogers appears in public service announcements played at Peter's school.
+Garcelle Beauvais portrays Doris Toomes, Adrian's wife and Liz's mother, and Jennifer Connelly provides the voice of Karen, the A.I. in Peter's suit.
 Hemky Madera appears as Mr. Delmar, the owner of a local bodega, while Gary Weeks portrays Damage Control agent Foster.
 Logan Marshall-Green plays Jackson Brice, the first Shocker, who is an accomplice of Toomes who uses modified, vibro-blast shooting versions of Brock Rumlow's gauntlets.
 Other business partners of Toomes include: Michael Chernus as Phineas Mason, Michael Mando as Mac Gargan, and Christopher Berry as Randy Vale.

-Faculty at Parker's high school include: Kenneth Choi, who previously played Jim Morita in the MCU, as Jim's descendant Principal Morita; Hannibal Buress as Coach Wilson, the school's gym teacher, who he described as "one of the dumbass characters that don't realize [Parker is] Spider-Man"; Martin Starr, who reprises his previously unnamed role from The Incredible Hulk (2008), as Mr. Harrington, a teacher and academic decathlon coach; Selenis Leyva as Ms. Warren; Tunde Adebimpe as Mr. Cobbwell; and John Penick as Mr. Hapgood.
-Parker's classmates include: Isabella Amara as Sally; Jorge Lendeborg Jr. as Jason Ionello; Josie Totah (Note: Credited as J.J.
+Faculty at Peter's high school include: Kenneth Choi, who previously played Jim Morita in the MCU, as Jim's descendant Principal Morita; Hannibal Buress as Coach Wilson, the school's gym teacher, who he described as "one of the dumbass characters that don't realize [Peter is] Spider-Man"; Martin Starr, who reprises his previously unnamed role from the MCU film The Incredible Hulk (2008), as Mr. Harrington, a teacher and academic decathlon coach; Selenis Leyva as Ms. Warren; Tunde Adebimpe as Mr. Cobbwell; and John Penick as Mr. Hapgood.
+Peter's classmates include: Isabella Amara as Sally; Jorge Lendeborg Jr. as Jason Ionello; Josie Totah (Note: Credited as J.J.
 Totah; the film was released before Totah came out as transgender.) as Seymour; Abraham Attah as Abraham; Tiffany Espensen as Cindy; Angourie Rice as Betty Brant; Michael Barbieri as Charles; and Ethan Dizon as Tiny.
-Martha Kelly appears in the film as a tour guide, Zach Cherry appears as a street vendor who asks Spider-Man to "do a flip", and Kirk Thatcher makes a cameo appearance as a "punk", an homage to his role in Star Trek IV: The Voyage Home (1986).
-Spider-Man co-creator Stan Lee also has a cameo, as a New York City apartment resident named Gary who witnesses Parker's confrontation with a neighbor.
+Martha Kelly appears in the film as a tour guide, Zach Cherry appears as a street vendor who asks Spider-Man to "do a flip", and Kirk Thatcher makes a cameo appearance as a "punk", an homage to his role in the film Star Trek IV: The Voyage Home (1986).
+Spider-Man co-creator Stan Lee also has a cameo, as a New York City apartment resident named Gary who witnesses Peter's confrontation with a neighbor.